hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250514543v1-time-to-embed-unlocking-foundation-models-for-time-series-with-chann.md

 ---
 layout: default
-title: Time to Embed: Unlocking Foundation Models for Time Series with Channel Descriptions
+title: "Time to Embed: Unlocking Foundation Models for Time Series with Channel Descriptions"
 ---

 # Time to Embed: Unlocking Foundation Models for Time Series with Channel Descriptions